What is Requirement Validation?

 We must perform validation at each and every stage during requirements engineering.
 During elicitation, go back and cross-check the requirements and the sources through which the requirements were gathered.
-During analysis and negotiation, validate the final requirement document and see if we got the right and valid requirements or not.
+During analysis and negotiation, validate the final requirement document with the stakeholders to ensure that we got the right and valid requirements.
 During specification, cross-check that the requirements specified in the document match what the users need or expect.
 Also, we validate that the requirements match the ideal rules and standards.

 There are various techniques that can be used to validate the requirements.
 They include:

 - Prototyping – This is a way of building a model or simulation of the system that is to be built by the developers.
 This is a very popular technique for requirements validation among stakeholders and users as it helps them to easily identify the problems, detect missing requirements and understand how technology can help them.
 We can just reach out to the users and stakeholders and get their feedback.

-- Test Design – During test designing, we follow a small procedure where we first finalize the testing team, then build a few testing scenarios.
-Functional tests can be derived from the requirements specification itself where each requirement has an associated test.
-On the contrary, the non-functional requirements are hard to test as each test has to be traced back to its requirement.
-The aim of this is to figure out the errors in the specification or the details that are missed out leading to difficulties in the definition of the test scenarios.
+- Test Design – During test designing, we follow a small procedure where the testing team build a few testing scenarios.
+Tests have to be derived from the requirements specification The aim of this process is to figure out the errors in the specification or the details that are missed out leading to difficulties in the definition of the test scenarios.

-- Requirements Review – During requirement review, a group of knowledgeable people analyze the requirements in a structured and detailed manner and identify the potential problems.
+- Requirements Review – During requirement review, a group of knowledgeable people analyze the requirements in a structured and detailed manner and identify potential problems.
 After that, they gather up to discuss the issues and figure out a way to address the issues.
-A checklist is prepared consisting of various standards and the reviewers check the boxes to provide a formal review.
+A checklist is prepared that the reviewers fill up to provide a formal output of the review.
 After that, a final approval sign-off is done.

 Principles of Requirements Validation:

 According to the IREB syllabus, considering the following four principles of requirements validation increases the quality of the validation results: